Losant/losant-docs/docs/workflows/triggers/mqtt.md

 # MQTT Trigger

-The MQTT trigger will trigger a workflow whenever a message is sent to the configured topic on the Losant MQTT Broker.
+The MQTT trigger will trigger a workflow whenever a message is sent to one of your [MQTT broker integrations](/applications/integrations/#mqtt), or to a topic of your choosing on the [Losant MQTT broker](/mqtt/overview/#the-losant-message-broker).

 ![MQTT Trigger](/images/workflows/triggers/mqtt-trigger.png "MQTT Trigger")

 ## Configuration

-The only configuration needed for this node is the topic name to trigger on.
-The node supports valid MQTT topic names.
-The topic is not allowed to be a wildcard topic, a MQTT system topic, or a Losant specific topic.
+When setting up the trigger, you must first choose an MQTT broker.
+If you select one of your [MQTT broker integrations](/applications/integrations/#mqtt), the workflow will trigger anytime a message is received on one of the integration's configured topics.

+You may set up the trigger to work with the default Losant MQTT broker.
+When doing so, you must also define a single topic on which the workflow should trigger when a message is published to that topic.
+This must be a [valid MQTT topic](http://www.hivemq.com/blog/mqtt-essentials-part-5-mqtt-topics-best-practices), and furthermore, it cannot be a wildcard topic, an MQTT system topic or a Losant-specific topic.

 ![MQTT Trigger Config](/images/workflows/triggers/mqtt-trigger-config.png "MQTT Trigger Config")

-In the above example, the workflow will be triggered whenever any message is published on the MQTT topic "legacy/commands".
+In the above example, the workflow will trigger whenever any message is published to the Losant broker on the MQTT topic "alerts/power".

 ## Payload

 The payload will include the payload of the MQTT message on the `data` field, as well as the standard workflow payload information.
+The `triggerType` will be "mqttTopic" when using the Losant broker, and "subscription" when using one of your integrations.

 Unlike most other triggers, where the value of the `data` field is an object, the value of `data` for the MQTT trigger will be a string.
-In the general case, a MQTT workflow payload will look like the following:
+In the general case, an MQTT workflow payload will look like the following:

 ```json
 {